 Moreover, GamerzArena often features larger sponsored tournaments with prize pools worth hundreds of dollars.
 For instance, they’re currently hosting a NHL PS4 tournament with a $500 prize pool ($400 will go to the first-place winner).
 Many of these require no GA+ subscription and are completely free to enter.

-Last but not least, Repeat is a tournament website that features free-entry tournaments with large prize pools.
+Repeat is a tournament website that features free-entry tournaments with large prize pools.
 Tournaments are typically sponsored by a large organization such as Papa John’s or the U.S. Army, and Repeat sponsors a number of smaller-pool tournaments themselves.

 Your total score for the tournament is typically the sum of your best 10 or best 20 individual-game scores, meaning you can play as many games as you want in order to improve your total score.